stormshield/python-SNS-API/README.md

 * If a custom CA and certificate is installed, use `--host myfirewall.tld --cabundle <ca.pem>`.
 CA bundle should contain at least the root CA.
 * For client certificate authentication, the expected format is a PEM file with the certificate and the unencrypted key concatenated.

-* **Note:** SNS version >= 5.0 uses a custom CA and certificate by default.
-To connect to it, the "SNS-WebServer-default-authority" CA must be retrieved from the appliance (e.g. downloading the CA certificate using the webgui), then `--cabundle <ca.pem>` must be used.

-(alternatively, CA verification can be bypassed with `--no-sslverifypeer` option)
+* **Note:** Starting from the 5.0 firmware, a custom CA is used by default by the SSL API.
+To continue to connect checking the certificate authority of the appliance, the "SNS-WebServer-default-authority" CA must be retrieved from each appliance, then added to a cabundle.pem file.
+Alternatively, CA verification can be bypassed using `--no-sslverifypeer` option.

 ## Proxy